 This work is occurring in consultation with the Elsternwick Precinct Advisory Committee, comprised of representatives from:

 Established in 2019, Committee members are partnering with Council to oversee the design and align plans for their organisations with the Vision for the Precinct.

 The Committee’s role includes commissioning artwork for the centre that will commemorate survivors of the Holocaust.
-Council has sought submissions and upcoming stages of the project will include confirmation of the appointment and public announcement of an artist to undertake this work.
+An artist has been appointed to undertake this work.

 When will designs be ready?

 Work to develop detailed designs for the Precinct is underway.
 Further work and consultation with local stakeholders is required prior to designs being presented to Council and made ready for the public.

 Construction of the various buildings for local cultural institutions are to be determined by the landowners and the permit processes.
 At this stage of the project, timeframes for construction have not been determined.